How to get from Yogyakarta to Bali overland (2024)

 Travel options comparison

-*Plane duration includes travel to/from the airport and security clearance
+*Plane duration includes travel to/from the airport and security procedures

 A few companies run direct buses between Yogyakarta and Bali.
 There is both a very economical seated bus and a sleeper bus that costs a bit more.

-The direct bus from Yogyakarta to Denpasar takes around 16 hours for the 725 km.
+The direct bus from Yogyakarta to Denpasar takes around 16 hours for the 725 km between the two.

 Difference between Seater and Sleeper buses